Geofencing is currently supported for iOS and Android devices.

 The next step is to define the actions to be performed when the device leaves the associated fence.
-You can notify the IT admin regarding the device non-compliance as it has left the geo-fence and/or execute a set of security commands either immediately or after a day.
+You can notify the IT admin when the device is marked as 'Non-Compliant', as it has left the geo-fence.
+You can also execute a set of security commands on non-compliant devices.
+These commands can be executed on the devices either immediately or after a day.
 For the commands specified in the geofence policy to be executed, the device must be in contact with the server.
 To create a geo-fence policy, follow the steps given below:

 - On the MDM Server, click on Device Mgmt and select Fence Policy from the left menu.
 Fence Policy contains the list of all the geo-fence related policies created previously.

 - To create a new policy, click on Create Policy and provide a policy name.